stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"I cannot access the website, it just keeps saying there is an error between Cloudflare and origin web server timed out" by @[RBNTWRK](https://twitter.com/RBNTWRK/status/1132293336478507009)

+"Ever since web server admins happily signed up for cloudflare, over 70% of all HTTPS traffic is effectively MITM'ed as far as the browser user is concerned." by @[modrobert](https://twitter.com/modrobert/status/1132193371949273095)

+"I can't access Medium today This is being reported by Cloudflare #boring" by @[eucinico](https://twitter.com/eucinico/status/1133040911838056448)

 "So, is the site under DDOS attack or is there another reason why Cloudflare security seems to be at actual max and i'm unable to login?" by @[PeliOptic](https://twitter.com/PeliOptic/status/1132350901858066433)

 "Are we down in New Zealand?
 Can't access Cloudflare Location: Auckland?
 Help!" by @[rugar8](https://twitter.com/rugar8/status/1132850429690126337)